hemminger8/vw-starter-kit/README.md

 There are a couple different ways you can use VWs in your project.

-Option 1: Set a base font-size on the root <html> element.
-Then, in your CSS, set font-size, padding, margin, etc. for all other elements using the px2rem() function.
+Option 1: Apply the vw-base mixin to the root <html> element.
+Then, in your CSS, set your style measurements (font-size, padding, margin, etc.) for all other elements using the px2rem() function.

 ````

 	html {
-		font-size: $base-font-size;

-		// set font-size to scale until reach max width of the site
-		@media screen and (max-width: $desktop-max) {
-			font-size: px2vw($base-font-size, $desktop-layout);
-		}

-		// font size reset to 16px at the tablet design layout width
-		@media screen and (max-width: $tablet-max) {
-			font-size: px2vw($base-font-size, $tablet-layout);
-		}

-		// font size reset to 16px at the mobile design layout width
-		@media screen and (max-width: $mobile-max) {
-			font-size: px2vw($base-font-size, $mobile-layout);
-		}
+		@include vw-base;
 	}

 	h1 {